 For both scenarios of deliveries, an online marketplace operator is fictitiously placed in the same position as if they had received the delivery from the merchant operating on the marketplace and then delivered it to the end customer.
-Thus, for VAT purposes, a chain transaction of merchant to online marketplace to customer is fictitiously applied, although under civil law the merchant sells directly to the end customer and remains responsible for the actual delivery of the goods.
+Thus, for VAT purposes, the merchant’s chain transaction to the customer’s online marketplace is fictitiously applied.
+However, under civil law, the merchant sells directly to the end customer and remains responsible for delivering the goods.

 Example 1: Keller, a company based in Switzerland, sells chocolate to private customers in the EU via an online marketplace called Buyonline.
-Starting in 2022, Keller delivers from its central warehouse in Lucerne to private customers in Germany and each consignment has a material value of €150 or less.
+Starting in 2022, Keller will deliver from its central warehouse in Lucerne to private customers in Germany.
+Each consignment has a material value of €150 or less.
 The imported goods are declared by Keller exclusively at the customs office in Konstanz.
-The import of the chocolate is exempt from import VAT.
+The import of chocolate is exempt from import VAT.

 Accordingly, Keller carries out a fictitious supply – for VAT purposes – to Buyonline.
 This fictitious supply by the Swiss company Keller is not subject to VAT in Germany.
 It is subject to the VAT regulations in Switzerland (tax-exempt export).
 The fictitious supply – for VAT purposes – of the marketplace operator Buyonline to the private customers is treated differently: Buyonline must declare and pay VAT on the deliveries in Germany.

-Note: the tricky point here is to elaborate which of the parties involved will take over the import of the goods.
-In order to obtain the import VAT exemption, the IOSS registration number under which the goods transaction will later be declared for VAT purposes would have to be included in the import and customs process.
-However, this would be the IOSS number of the online marketplace and the latter would either have to carry out the import itself (questionable) or pass on its own IOSS registration to the merchant for use in the import process (also difficult).
+Note: the tricky point here is to elaborate on which parties involved will take over the import of the goods.
+The IOSS registration number under which the goods transaction will later be declared for VAT purposes would have to be included in the import and customs process to obtain the import VAT exemption.
+However, this would be the IOSS number of the online marketplace.
+The latter would either have to carry out the import itself (questionable) or pass on its IOSS registration to the merchant for use in the import process (also difficult).

-Example 2: Lee, a merchant based in South Korea, sells goods via an online marketplace operated by Buyonline.
-Starting in 2022, Lee delivers to Schmidt, a private customer in Germany, a) from a warehouse in Germany and b) from a warehouse in Belgium.
-The material values of the products vary; some exceed the €150 limit, some do not.
+Example 2: Lee, a merchant, based in South Korea, sells goods via an online marketplace operated by Buyonline.
+Starting in 2022, Lee will deliver to Schmidt, a private customer in Germany, a) from a warehouse in Germany and b) from a warehouse in Belgium.
+The material values of the products vary; some exceed the €150 limit, whereas some do not.

-The requirements for the application of the Lee-Buyonline-Schmidt fictitious chain transaction are met, since the merchant is a company established in a non-EU country that sells goods to customers in the EU via an online marketplace.
+The requirements for applying the Lee-Buyonline-Schmidt fictitious chain transaction are met, since the merchant is a company established in a non-EU country that sells goods to customers in the EU via an online marketplace.
 The fact that the goods were already in a warehouse in Germany or Belgium at the time of sale to consumers is irrelevant.
-The material value of the goods is also irrelevant in this case in which the goods are in warehouse located in the EU.
+The material value of the goods is also irrelevant in this case, in which the goods are in a warehouse in the EU.

 The fictitious supply between Lee and Buyonline in both variant a) and variant b) is VAT-exempt in Germany and Belgium.